tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

     You can put the script in the `head` section if you want &mdash; just make sure you add it after the jQuery reference.

 7. The Postman code sample needs one more parameter: `datatype`.
 Add `"datatype": "json"` as parameter in `settings`.
+Otherwise the object returned will be shown in text format rather than JSON.

     Your final code should look like this: